Liposuction in Chevy Chase and mclean

 Variations on Techniques

-There are several different types of “newer” liposuction procedures, such as ultrasonic and power assisted liposuction, that has developed as a result of recent advancements in new technologies.
+There are several different types of “newer” liposuction procedures, such as ultrasonic and power assisted liposuction, that have developed as a result of recent advancements in new technologies.
 These are especially useful in targeting areas where the fat is more fibrous, such as in the back or breast.

 Together, the patient and the surgeon can discuss which method(s) are best during the initial consultation visit.
 Liposuction can last from thirty minutes to several hours depending upon the amount of fat to be removed.

 Liposuction surgery is an excellent procedure that can benefit those who want to remove unattractive fatty deposits.
-Lasers may be used to enhance the lipolysis and skin tightening associated with liposuction
+Lasers may be used to enhance the lipolysis and skin tightening associated with liposuction.